-View the Album of photo memories from the 17th annual International Polo Charity Ball, with Images by Michelle Oeil Photography, Katrine Philippides, and others,
+View the Facebook Album of photo memories from the 17th annual International Polo Charity Ball or our website album of images, with Images by Michelle Oeil Photography, Katrine Philippides, and others,

 For invitations, news and announcements for future events, Sign up to our private & secure guest list.

 Newport Polo is the host of the Newport International Polo Series, and home of America's first polo club, offering exhibition polo and club member services and instruction for outdoor & arena polo.
 Est. in 1876; founding member of the United States Polo Association.
 Celebrating its 26th season, Newport Polo has raised over $1,285,500 for civic and charitable organizations.
 Initiatives include the International Polo Charity Ball, special benefit matches, and countless ticket donations for the Newport International Polo Series.

 We thank all the generous donors for fabulous auction exclusives:

 Alex & Ani

 Embrace Home Loans